AdamSobieski/Narratology/Content/Automata.md

 ## Type Casting

-Extension methods for casting navigators to different types can be developed using wrappers.
+Extension methods for casting automata navigators to different types can be developed using wrappers.

 # Tree Automata